suncoast-devs/handbook/lessons/cs-api-clients/index.md

 and there must also be a way to take information **from** an API and convert it from JSON to `C#` objects we are familiar with.

-Fortunately there is a process knows as `serialization` and `de-serialization`, coming from the idea that we are taking data and turning it into a series of characters, like a JSON string.
+Fortunately there is a process known as `serialization` and `de-serialization`, coming from the idea that we are taking data and turning it into a series of characters, like a JSON string.
 Serialization is the process of taking an object (an array, a string, a number, a date, an array of objects, or any complex data